skchronicles/pyrkit/README.md

   - [`python3`](https://www.python.org/downloads/)
   - [`HPC DME toolkit`](https://wiki.nci.nih.gov/display/DMEdoc/Getting+Started)

-Please note that if you running pyrkit on Biowulf, the only dependency you will need to install in the [`HPC DME toolkit`](https://wiki.nci.nih.gov/display/DMEdoc/Getting+Started). pyrkit will attempt to module load jq and python/3.5 (which meets any python requirements), if they are not in your $PATH. pyrkit needs the
+Please note that if you running pyrkit on Biowulf, the only dependency you will need to install in the [`HPC DME toolkit`](https://wiki.nci.nih.gov/display/DMEdoc/Getting+Started). pyrkit will attempt to module load jq and python/3.5 (which meets any python requirements), if they are not in your $PATH.

 #### 2.2 Installation